Book Review: The Color Purple by Alice Walker (!!!)

 If there ever was a book that stole my heart, then it’s The Colour Purple by Alice Walker.

 This is the story of a woman named Celie, who lives in the Deep South (these include states in the South of America, including Georgia, Louisiana, Alabama etc.) between the two world wars.
 The book hits you from the very first page with barefaced pain and tragedy.
 You’re exposed to the horrific sexual abuse that Celie faces from her own father at the age of 14.
 She bears two children, both snatched away from her by him.
 Later, she is the victim of being forced into a loveless marriage, still abused.
-She lives in a world where discrimination and segregation are the norm.
+She lives in a world where discrimination and segregation are the norms.
 Being a coloured woman, she has no say in this world.
-The only place she does, is in the letters that she writes starting “Dear God…”, and then, with her beloved sister Nettie.
+The only place she does is in the letters that she writes starting “Dear God…”, and then, with her beloved sister Nettie.

 Soon, Shug Avery, a glamorous local celebrity singer meets Celie: she sparks a transformation in her that’s like nothing she has ever experienced before.
 She discovers with Celie that her husband (whom she refers to as Mr. _____) had been hiding Nettie’s letters from her.
 She suppresses her initial fury, consoled by Shug’s love and support.
 Reading these letters and learning from the courageous women around her, she finally awakens to find the truth about herself, and about God.